RodrigoSanJose/GHWs/README.md

 Output: [8, 12, 14, 15, 16]

 **List of functions**: We provide several main functions, as well as some auxiliary functions for working with generalized Hamming weights.
 Some of the main functions may use a noticeable amount of RAM for larger finite field sizes.
-We provide a low memory version that is slower in general, but with a low RAM usage.
+We provide a low memory version of these functions that is slower in general, but with a lower RAM usage.
   - **Main functions**: 'GHW', 'hierarchy', 'RGHW', 'rhierarchy', 'higher_spectrum', 'rhigher_spectrum', 'matrix_supp', 'subspaces', 'num_subspaces', 'wei_duality'.
   - **Low memory main functions**: 'GHW_low_mem', 'hierarchy_low_mem', 'RGHW_low_mem', 'rhierarchy_low_mem', 'higher_spectrum_low_mem', 'rhigher_spectrum_low_mem'.
   - **Auxiliary functions**: 'vecwt', 'coltw', 'standard', 'is_cyclic', 'bch_bound', 'information'.